pb-/stampdf/README.md

 ## Usage

-See `./stampdf --help`; a possibly outdated version is reproduced below.
+See `stampdf --help`; a possibly outdated version is reproduced below.

 ```
 stampdf 0.9.0 -- stamp a short text string in the most suitable location onto every page of a PDF